YotamAviv/oneofus/test_plan.md

     - equivalent Oneofus key, use Yotam's
     - one of your existing delegate keys, use Yotam's
   - Claiming Andrew's delegate key (complicated...)
     - type in "nerdster.org", yes, overwrite my key.
-BUG: Why is this overwriting a key?
+TODO: BUG: Warns that I'll be overwriting a key.
     - refresh the Nerdster and check it out if you want to test the Nerd'ster:
       - Andrew should no longer have a delegate key
       - Clear my reaction completely works as expected regardless (impressive in cases where Yotam and Andrew rated)